 For each exam that you will be taking in the ADS Proctoring Center, you will need to submit a proctoring request from your Access Plan in CLIQ, following these guidelines.
 You must submit your proctoring requests one week in advance of the test date.

 - All test proctoring requests must be submitted one full week in advance of the test date.

 - Your Access Plan for classes requiring test proctoring must be disclosed to and acknowledged by your professor one full week in advance of the test date.

 - Your exam begins at the start time of your proctoring appointment.
 Late arriving students will NOT be given additional time to account for their tardiness.

 - Students should be prepared to demonstrate empty pockets, hats, etc. before the start of test-taking and before/after a restroom break.

-- Students should be prepared to be accompanied by ODS staff to the restroom.
+- Students should be prepared to be accompanied by ADS staff to the restroom.

 - Video surveillance cameras are in use in all testing rooms.

-- Cell phones must be silenced and given to ODS staff before a test begins.
+- Cell phones must be silenced and given to ADS staff before a test begins.

 - Smart watches are not permitted in testing rooms.

-- Students who attempt to access a cell phone, smart watch or any other suspect materials during testing will be reported to the Committee on Academic Standards.
-ODS staff have no discretion in this regard.
+- Students who attempt to access a cell phone, smart watch, or any other suspect materials during testing will be reported to the ofice of Student Conduct.
+ADS staff have no discretion in this regard.